Ab0213ab/ContentManager/readme.md

 This is a small, but growing web application designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
-The application demonstrates advanced enterprise development techniques like responsiveness, OOP, MVC, session management, utilization of services, gateways, and domains, datatables, and user privilege managment.
+The application demonstrates advanced enterprise development techniques like user input validation, responsiveness, OOP, MVC, session management, utilization of services, gateways, and domains, datatables, user privilege managment, and security focused techniques.

 [Back to Table of Contents](#table-of-contents)